My finances, my projects, my life

 Can a commercial lease be renewed?

 If Audrey has signed a fixed-term lease, she has the right to renew the lease during nine years.
 A renewal request must be sent to the lessor by registered letter with acknowledgement of receipt at least six months before the lease expires.
 The lessor then has three months to respond.
+If there is more than one lessor, the request must be sent to each of them (unless otherwise specified in the lease agreement).
 A lease renewal means that a new agreement will be drawn up and there is no guarantee that the terms will remain similar to those of the initial agreement.

 → Useful info: a fixed-term lease agreement that is not terminated by the lessor upon expiry (with a six-month notice period) is tacitly renewed for an indefinite term.